jostylr/event-when/eventwhen.md

 Events will be converted to all lower case on lookup.

 ## TODO

-implement .once  with an optional n parameter. wrap the function into a handler that keeps track and then removes itself.

 add in to emitwhen the option to have the event be a function called or an array of function/events.